38-year-old father of two excited for Christmas scratch n’ win card from his mommy - The Beaverton

 Douglas and his wife Barbara previously attempted to extend the tradition to their own , but that ended one year when Doug Jr. won a bigger pot than his dad.
 Douglas repeatedly grumbled, “The oldest should have the most money…” until Barbara finally bribed her son to trade cards with his tax-paying father.

 “That’s just men of his generation,” said Doug Jr, age 6, with a shrug.
-“They go to every day, they provide for their families, and they get mopey if anything on Christmas reminds them of the passage of time.”
+“They go to work every day, they provide for their families, and they get mopey if anything on Christmas reminds them of the passage of time.”

-Other family members reported that Douglas, who recently cut out red meat to reduce his risk of heart disease, also gets cranky when his mom puts up any Christmas tree that isn’t silver-, uses Christmas crackers that aren’t “the good Costco ones,” or doesn’t bring out the leg lamp from A Christmas Story.
+Other family members reported that Douglas, who recently cut out red meat to reduce his risk of heart disease, also gets cranky when his mom puts up any Christmas tree that isn’t silver-white, uses Christmas crackers that aren’t “the good Costco ones,” or doesn’t bring out the leg lamp from A Christmas Story.

 “Half the grandkids haven’t even seen that movie, so to them it’s just a regular sexist lamp,” recalled Douglas’s nephew who is also named Douglas.